SUR4J-S/Writeups/README.md

 ## Writeup

-**Step 1: Listen to the Song Carefully**
+**Step 1: Listen to the Song Carefully and Analyze in Audacity**
    Start by listening to the song "Big Dawgs."
 Pay special attention to the area around **3:14**.
 If you listen carefully, you will hear some distinct beep sounds that may hint at hidden information.
+   Using Audacity will allow you to visually analyze the audio file and potentially reveal hidden messages that may not be easily discernible by ear.

 **Step 2: Download and Install Audacity**
    If you don’t have Audacity installed, download it from the official site: [Audacity Download](https://www.audacityteam.org/download/).